khushbooSingh99/comment/README.md

 # comment
-Small project made in 2-days for short-internship program for Diverta Recruitment Process.
+Small project made in 2-days for short-internship program at Diverta Inc.